-- The program is available Mondays through Fridays, from September 14th through October 23rd, 2020.
+- The program is available Mondays through Fridays, May through October 2023.

 - Program takes place outside – please prepare your students, teachers and chaperones for such.